-Committee membership on 31 December 2008
+Committee membership on 31 December 2009

+Chairman's and

-Chairman's and Corporate Governance Committee Compensation Committee Nomination Committee Audit Committee
+Corporate Governance Compensation Nomination Audit

+Committee Committee Committee Committee

 Peter Brabeck-Letmathe • (Chair) •

 Paul Bulcke •

-Andreas Koopmann • •
+Andreas Koopmann • • • (Chair)

-Rolf Hänggi • • • (Chair)
+Rolf Hänggi • • (Chair)

-Edward George (Lord George) • •

-Kaspar Villiger • (Chair) •
+Jean-René Fourtou • •

 Daniel Borel • (Chair)

 Jean-Pierre Meyers •

 André Kudelski •

-Jean-René Fourtou •
+Carolina Müller-Möhl •

 Steven G. Hoch •

+Naïna Lal Kidwai •

+Beat Hess •

-The above fees and allowances cover the period between the Annual General Meeting 2008 and the Annual General Meeting 2009.
+The above fees and allowances cover the period between the Annual General Meeting 2009 and the Annual General Meeting 2010.
 Board membership and the Committee fees are paid 50% in cash and 50% in Nestlé S.A. shares, which are subject to a two-year blocking period.

 The number of Nestlé S.A. shares is determined by taking the ex-dividend closing price of the Nestlé S.A. share at the date of the payment of the dividend during the respective financial year, discounted by 11% to account for the blocking period of two years.
-In 2008, the value was CHF 45.079 (following 1-for-10 share split on 30 June 2008).
+In 2009 the value was CHF 33.30.